imfelix/imfelix.github.io/README.md

   - Can they navigate around the site?
   - Do they understand the articles page?
 - Performance
-  - Typekit loading performance - *Have to deal with unloaded fonts*
+  - Typekit loading performance - *Dealing with unloaded fonts. `.wf-loading` amirite.*
   - State of the art CSS loading - Check out this [article](https://jakearchibald.com/2016/link-in-body/) written by Jake Archibald - *should I do it?*
   - `box-shadow` hover effect [hurts performance](http://tobiasahlin.com/blog/how-to-animate-box-shadow/)
   - Inline small chunk of CSS in the head - *Remove the use of requesting a CSS file*